-America's Best Coffee Shops
+America's Best Coffee Shops of 2013

 Coffee culture in America, in the post-World War II era, began with the dark stuff.
 The "water dressed down in brown," as singer Ani DiFranco once put it — the nitty, gritty, put-the-hair-on-your-chest stuff that would hardly pass for a decent cup of coffee today.
 And forget the billions of combinations of milks, beans, and flavors you'll find today; back then, it was coffee, black, and no questions asked.